Pages: 1 2

 Re: Throwing hard enough to make the rocks sing.

-Reply #7 - Jun 18th, 2004, 7:45pm
+Reply #7 - Jun 18th, 2004 at 7:45pm

 Remember, if you use just rocks you find that are irregular, they WILL tear your pouch very quickly.
 Hear in Arkansas I usally throw the irregular rocks.
-So, don't take any sling that your are to proud of, like a braided sling. cry
+So, don't take any sling that your are to proud of, like a braided sling.
+Cry

 Back to top